sssbox/gargoyle/docs/install.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``GARGOYLE_SWITCH_DEFAULTS`` setting allows engineers to set the default state of a switch before it's been added
 via the gargoyle admin interface.
+The ``is_active`` value will set the switch to either GLOBAL or DISABLED, while the
+``initial_status`` value can explicitly set any switch status (DISABLED, SELECTIVE, GLOBAL, INHERIT).
 In your ``settings.py`` add something like:

 .. code-block:: python
+    from gargoyle.constants import SELECTIVE

     GARGOYLE_SWITCH_DEFAULTS = {
         'new_switch': {